rubenlagus/Tsupport/README.md

 ## Telegram Support Messenger for Android

 [Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
-This repo contains the source code for *Tsupport App for Android*.
+This repo contains the source code for [Tsupport App for Android](https://play.google.com/store/apps/details?id=org.telegram.tsupport)..

 ##Creating your Telegram Application